anishj0shi/teched2019-ComCloud-CAA383/README.md

-# Hands-On Guide: CAA383 - Build Cloud-Native Extensions on Any Cloud Infrastructure
+# Hands-On Guide for SAP TechEd Hands-on Workshop CAA383 (Build Cloud-Native Extensions on Any Cloud Infrastructure)

 This hands-on session focuses on a "integrate with SAP Cloud Platform" scenario that let you develop and run extensions on any cloud infrastructure.
 Learn how to consume SAP Cloud Platform services and leverage the SAP Cloud Platform Extension Factory.